Hubs-Foundation/hubs-cloud/README.md

 Normally, when you run `npm start` after a fresh checkout, you will be using Mozilla's dev servers, storage, and database.
 Once you have a Hubs Cloud instance set up, you can point your local client to it so that rooms, scenes, etc from your Hubs Cloud instance will be available when running your local client.

 To run your locally modified client against your self hosted Hubs Cloud instance run the `scripts/use-hubs-cloud-stack.sh` script.
 (Run this script without arguments to see how to use it.)
 After running this script, `.env.defaults` will be modified so subsequent runs of `npm start` will be accessing your Hubs Cloud instance.
+You can commit the changes to `.env.defaults` to make this change permanent.
+If you'd like to go back to using Mozilla servers, you can run `scripts/use-mozilla-dev.sh`.

-To deploy, run `npm run deploy` and follow the prompts.
+To deploy your custom client, run `npm run deploy` and follow the prompts.
 If you want to revert your Hubs Cloud instance back to using the Mozilla upstream version of the client, run `npm run undeploy`.

 Note: When running a deploy, ensure webpack-dev-server (`npm start`) is **not** running.
 This may cause conflics in the build process.